oscarduzer/Music-Controller/README.md

-# Fullstack Web project Using React and Django Rest Frame Work
+# Fullstack Web project Using React and Django Rest FrameWork